p0t4t0sandwich/TaterLib/README.md

 General notes:

 - Sponge is not available on pre 1.8 or on 1.14
-- 1.11 and 1.10 only have Sponge support
 - No Fabric on 1.13
 - No Fabric/Forge below 1.7.10